mbmccormick/mbmccormick.github.io/_posts/2012-04-09-flashing-windows-phone-mango-build-8107-onto-htc-mazaa.md

 comments: true
 categories: []
 ---
 <p>If you follow me on Twitter, you may have noticed that my beloved <a href="http://www.htc.com/us/products/trophy-verizon/" target="_blank">HTC Trophy</a> and I went swimming in the Gulf of Mexico.
-I have been without a Windows Phone device ever since and what&rsquo;s worse, I was forced to use an Android device.
-Without getting into a heated post here, I&rsquo;ll just say that having to use an Android device after using a Windows Phone was absolute torture!
+I have been without a Windows Phone device ever since and what's worse, I was forced to use an Android device.
+Without getting into a heated post here, I'll just say that having to use an Android device after using a Windows Phone was absolute torture!
 Thankfully, <a href="http://twitter.com/benlower" target="_blank">Ben Lower</a> sent me a <a href="http://www.xda-developers.com/windows-mobile/xda-developers-exclusive-first-leaked-pics-of-htc-mazaa/" target="_blank">HTC Mazaa</a> to use last week.</p>

 <p>The HTC Mazaa is nearly identical to the HTC Trophy, except it has a gyroscope sensor inside.
 The Mazaa was used by Microsoft internally for development by the Windows Phone team.
 As I had expected, my device came pre-installed with an older build of Windows Phone on it and some development &ldquo;zApps&rdquo; that Microsoft must have used internally.
 Because the HTC Mazaa was never released as a commercial device, it is not able to receive updates from Microsoft using Zune.
 This post will walk through how to manually flash a stock Windows Phone Mango ROM onto the HTC Mazaa and then update it to the latest 8107 build of Mango.</p>

 <h3>Download Windows Phone Update Tool and FFU</h3>

 <p>To begin, download this <a href="http://files.mbmccormick.com/HTC Mazaa - Stock Mango.zip" target="_blank">package</a> that I have created which includes the Windows Phone Update Tool and the HTC Mazaa FFU for Windows Phone Mango build 7720.
-Extract this package and then move the FFU file into the appropriate directory depending on your computer&rsquo;s architecture, either 32-bit or 64-bit.</p>
+Extract this package and then move the FFU file into the appropriate directory depending on your computer's architecture, either 32-bit or 64-bit.</p>

 <p>You are now ready to flash Windows Phone Mango build 7720 onto your HTC Mazaa.</p>